melihhakanpektas/data_notifier/README.md

 # data_notifier

-`data_notifier` is a Flutter package for managing and observing data changes on the server in a reactive and simple way.
+`data_notifier` is a Flutter package for managing and observing data states using `ValueNotifier` and `ValueListenable`.
+It provides a structured way to handle loading, loaded, and error states in your applications, with enhanced debugging capabilities through colorful console output.

 ## Features